-Every developer knows well the pain of having to solve a seemingly entirely unique problem.
-Thankfully, there are many active and thriving open source communities online that can provide support.
-GeoJSON files can be easily plugged into Javascript libraries, so there is a wealth of information out there on doing so.
-Other formats do not have the same support, which may make the process of converting an incompatible format into one that can be easily integrated with the rest of an application’s tech stack far more gruelling.
+Every developer knows well the pain of having to solve a seemingly entirely unique problem – and the joy of finding a complex problem has already been solved.
+There are many active and thriving open source communities online that can provide support for spatial web developers.
+GeoJSON files can be easily and natively visualised with the popular Javascript mapping libraries, like Leaflet, Mapbox GL JS and OpenLayers - there is a wealth of information online on doing so.
+Other formats do not have the same support, which may make the process of converting an incompatible format into one that can be easily integrated with the rest of an application’s tech stack more difficult.
+Tools like mapshaper, QGIS, GDAL, Turf.js and the shapefile package can help developers convert between formats, reproject coordinates, and performs spatial analytics and manipulation processes.

-Each component of a proposed tech stack has its strengths and weaknesses.
-While one may deliver the exact data needed, but this data might be in a difficult format.
-However, if there is plenty of support available, then it might be worth incorporating.
-It’s also worth considering if there are more easily integrated datasets that meet the use case.
 It’s a cliché, but working smarter, not harder, is what developers should strive for.

-Order your calls

-If an app is drawing data from multiple sources, developers must ensure that their requests are ordered in the right way.
-Successful integration of all assets does not result in a seamless UX, so there is often a trade-off between performance and the level of detail delivered.

-Calling disparate data formats, which must then be sorted and standardised to produce the required insights, requires a lot of coding and technical skill.
-Developers must therefore be constantly mindful of the variations in the speed at which data loads, which will also dictate how they write their code.
+Managing asynchronicity

+The web presents some interesting challenges for developers.
+For one, we don’t know how long some processes will take.
+For example, how quickly data is fetched from an API depends on bandwidth, the amount of data, the server, and so on.
+This is especially relevant in apps using spatial data as datasets are often fetched from external APIs, and are often sizable.

+This is complicated by the fact that JavaScript code often relies on assets loaded earlier – to use a variable x, x has to be declared and assigned a value.
+When that assignment operation takes an indeterminate amount of time, how do you know when to proceed to computing x + 1?

+Fortunately, the JavaScript community has designed a sophisticated suite of solutions to this problem.
+A promise holds the place of a value that is not yet known – the eventual result of an asynchronous operation.
+When the finishes the promise is resolved – or rejected.
+By chaining promises together, programmers can create programs that handle asynchronous operations efficiently and cleanly.

+Building on promises, ECMAScript 2017’s async / await syntax makes “asynchronous code easier to write and to read afterwards”, enhancing the toolbelt devs can use to deal with these asynchronous operations.

+To write performant apps, developers often need to fetch data from multiple sources, handle asynchronous operations, but not wait for one process to finish before starting another – that is, they need to run operations concurrently.
+One tool for this is the Promise.all() method, which processes an array of promises, only resolving once all operations have finished.

 Understanding tooling and techniques is therefore essential.
-When it comes to asynchronous data, for example, JavaScript is building a lot of data management tools into the language itself, which can vastly reduce the potential workload.
+When it comes to asynchronous data, for example, JavaScript has a lot of data management tools into the language itself, which can vastly reduce the potential complexity, improve performance, and result in better applications.

 Don’t neglect platforms

-A key UX challenge for developers is creating a consistent experience across different platforms.
+A key challenge for designers and developers is creating a coherent experience across different platforms.
 Building an incredible data visualisation feature for a webpage might work well on a laptop screen, but how well does this translate when viewed on a smartphone?
 For B2B applications, use cases are generally geared toward users sat at a PC in an office.
 But increasingly, compatibility with portable devices, such as smartphones, is a requirement.